jasonamyers/jasonamyers.github.com/_posts/2019-06-25-tesla-trip-atlanta.md

 ![Aloft Destination Charger]({{ site.url }}/assets/images/day-1-destination-charge.png)

-When we awoke the next morning, the car was charged back up to 90% (that's the max I charge my vehicle too regularly.
-I only use 100% when I need it for a trip - see that Gatlinburg one.)
+When we awoke the next morning, the car was charged back up to 90% again for free. (that's the max I charge my vehicle too regularly.
+I only use 100% when I need it for a trip - see the [Gatlinburg trip](http://www.jasonamyers.com/2019/tesla-trip-gatlinburg/).)

 # Play with the fishes
 We made the short drive over to the aquarium and enjoyed our visit there.
 The aquarium had a bunch of level-2 chargers, but thanks to the full charge via the destination charger at the hotel, we left those spots for other vehicles that might need them and parked in a regular place.